-I crafted this skinner box myself exclusively for the rattraders' training; it is equipped with airconditioning and a music device.
+I crafted this skinner box exclusively for the rattraders' training; it is equipped with airconditioning and a music device.

 The picture above shows the special light signal that indicates the start of trading. (image by Nora Friedel)